bixb922/umidiparser/README.md

 ### tracks
 List of MidiTrack objects, one for each track.

+# Class MidiTrack
+The MidiFile object exposes the list of tracks.

+## Methods

 # Class MidiEvent

 Represents a parsed MIDI event.
 You get MidiEvent objects iterating through a MidiFile.
-Some properties are available for all events, such as status and delta_us, others are only available for certain event types, such as velocity which is available for note on and note off.

 ## Properties available for all events